News & Blogs

 The type of treatment utilized for your case will vary depending on the type and severity of your sprain.
 Most likely, your treatment will involve one or more of the following:

 • Physical therapy is often an integral part of treating an ankle sprain.
-Physical therapists work with you as a team to build back strength, range of motion, stability, and confidence on your feet.
+Physical therapists work with you as a team to build back strength, range of motion, stability, and confidence in your feet.

 • If inflammation does not go away following these other measures, your doctor may prescribe steroid injections.